JBZoo/CI-Report-Converter/README.md

   -N, --suite-name=SUITE-NAME        Set custom name of root group/suite -I, --input-file[=INPUT-FILE]      File path with the original report format.
 If not set or empty, then the STDIN is used.
   -O, --output-file[=OUTPUT-FILE]    File path with the result report format.
 If not set or empty, then the STDOUT is used.
-  -R, --root-path[=ROOT-PATH]        If option is set, all absolute file paths will be converted to relative once.
+  -R, --root-path[=ROOT-PATH]        If option is set, all absolute file paths will be converted to relative once. [default: "."]
   -F, --tc-flow-id[=TC-FLOW-ID]      Custom flowId for TeamCity output -h, --help                         Display this help message -q, --quiet                        Do not output any message